Friday, July 1, 2016

 He then started to walk toward the house, staggered, and fell.
 He called for his son Harold, who quickly came.

 To the son, Mr. Libbey talked for a few minutes.
-He realized that it was the end and gave instructions for certain things he wished done.
+He realized that it was the end and gave instructions for certain things he wished to be done.

 Lapsing into an unconscious state he remained that way until 7:35 o'clock that evening when the end came.